dotnet/docs/docs/csharp/language-reference/operators/default.md

 Beginning with C# 7.1, you can use the `default` literal to produce the default value of a type when the compiler can infer the expression type.
 The `default` literal expression produces the same value as the `default(T)` expression where `T` is the inferred type.
 You can use the `default` literal in any of the following cases:

-- assignment or initialization of a variable
+- In the assignment or initialization of a variable.
-- declaration of the default value for an optional method parameter
+- In the declaration of the default value for an optional method parameter.
-- providing the argument value in a method call
+- In an argument to a method call.
-- in a `return` statement or as an expression in an expression-bodied member
+- In a `return` statement or as an expression in an expression-bodied member.

 The following example shows the usage of the `default` literal: